 If you’re interested in the nitty-gritty details of feline nutrition, there is a great site about it at Catinfo.org.
-The Cat Info site advocates an all wet-food diet, or home-made, and is written by a veterinarian.
+The Cat Info site advocates an all home-made diet, or at the very least, all wet-food diet, and is written by a veterinarian.

 Again, do NOT feed this long-term.

 If you own a dog, softened dog food is acceptable for one feeding.
 This is NOT a substitute for real cat food and a cat cannot thrive off of it, but just to get food to the cat before it runs off, this is acceptable, though not everyone will agree.
 However, do not do this more than once or twice.
 Dog food is not good for cats and cat food is not great for dogs.
 It can cause digestion issues.
 But it won’t harm a cat just once that is starving.